armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 ## Enter the Halyard container

-From a separate terminal session on your `docker machine`, create a second bash/shell session on the Docker container:
+From a separate terminal session on your `Halyard machine`, create a second bash/shell session on the Docker container:
 ```bash
 docker exec -it armory-halyard bash